 - It has some minor leakage issues

-Rinnai V65IP 6.6 GPM Indoor Low NOx Tankless Propane Water Heater – The Safest Choice
+Rinnai V65IP 6.6 GPM Indoor Low NOx Tankless Propane – The Safest Choice

-Rinnai is one of the best and oldest water heater manufacturers ever.
-Now, consumers turn to Rinnai instantly when buying a water heater because it’s guaranteed to be good.
+Rinnai is one of the best and oldest manufacturer to date.
 Rinnai has certainly made a name for itself when it comes to water heaters and became a safe choice for many consumers.

 Well, Rinnai V65ip is no different.
-It’s a reliable off-grid hot water system, for sure.
-This tankless water heater for cabins is easy to install; it’s compact and energy efficient.
-Everything a cabin owner wants from a water heater, basically.
+It’s a reliable off-grid system, for sure.
+This heater is easy to install; it’s compact and efficient.
+It has basically everything a cabin owner would want.

 Rinnai V65ip provides up to 6.6 gallons per minute.
 That is more than enough for a two bedroom apartment, in my opinion.

-The only thing that I can hold against this water heater is that it has a pre-set temperature that cannot be changed.
+The only thing that I can hold against this model is that it has a pre-set temperature that cannot be changed.
 However, this doesn’t bother most people, at all.
 It’s not necessarily a bad thing; I just wanted to be objective, that’s all.